Benny Tipene: After The X Factor

 In 2015, Tipene returned to The X Factor to assist judge Natalia Kills with the Boys category at judges' retreats.
 Tipene's sixth single "Lanterns" is due to be released in May.

 Tipene occasionally plays live music at bars in Palmerston North.
 During 2022 he played several shows at Gravity Bar in the former Grand Hotel.

+Tipene played a show at the Ocean Beach Eatery in Foxton Beach in June 2023.

 Live shows

 In the summer of 2013/2014, Tipene performed at a number of events and festivals, including Christmas in the Park events in Auckland and Christchurch, the Rhythm & Vines music festival, the Coke Loves Summer festivals at Mt Maunganui and Whangamata, the Parachute music festival, and the Homegrown music festival.

 In July 2014, Tipene toured with Anika Moa on the So Good They Named It Twice tour of North Island towns with double names.

 In the summer of 2014/2015, Tipene was a headline act at Christmas in the Park in Tauranga and performed at Christmas in the Vines in Auckland.
 Tipene also performed at the Homegrown music festival in 2015.

 In early 2017, he toured New Zealand with Brooke Fraser and Bic Runga in The Winery Tour.